I have been teaching the Alexander Technique in Brussels since January 1999, mainly in the form of individual lessons.

-Over the years, I have been regularly attending masterclasses with senior teachers John Nicholls and Tommy Thompson.
+For many years, I have been regularly attending masterclasses with senior teachers John Nicholls and Tommy Thompson.

 I was present at two International Alexander Technique Congresses (Oxford in 2004 and Limerick in 2015), week long events with daily masterclasses, workshops, conferences and work exchange with colleagues from all over the world.

-(Workhsops with : Arie Jan Hoorweg, Tessa Marwick and Paul Versteeg, Steve Hallmark, Kate Kelly, Bobby Gallagher, Rudolf Kratzert, Ruth Murray and Alan Philps, Bob Britton, Dorothea Magonet, Jamie Mc Dowell, Pedro de Alcantera, Ron Murdoch, Elke Mastwijk, Ann Rodiger)
+(Workshops with : Arie Jan Hoorweg, Tessa Marwick and Paul Versteeg, Steve Hallmark, Kate Kelly, Bobby Gallagher, Rudolf Kratzert, Ruth Murray and Alan Philps, Bob Britton, Dorothea Magonet, Jamie Mc Dowell, Pedro de Alcantera, Ron Murdoch, Elke Mastwijk, Ann Rodiger)